catherinehulshof/Fall2019-biology/syllabus.md

 ## Grading Policies

-Grading for this course is based on 10 equally weighted assignments (75%), and 1 course project (25%).
+Grading for this course is based on 14 equally weighted assignments (75%), and 14 equally weighted quizzes (25%).

 One problem
 from each assignment (selected at the instructors discretion after the